 In Simple words, Only 5% chances are there that the concrete will fail at its characteristic strength.
-If a block of M25 concrete has a characteristic strength of 23 MPa means that chances of failure is only 5% at that load(23 Mpa).
+If a block of M25 concrete has a characteristic strength of 23 MPa means that the chances of failure are only 5% at that load(23 Mpa).
 95% chance is there; it will survive.

 The compressive strength test will be determined by the strength of concrete at 28 days as per IS standard.